-Beyond that project coordinator Prof. Monti will be presenting elements of digitalisation of energy in the Energy Delta Institute of Nyenrode Business School, Netherlands again in 2022 after having presented Platone findings also in 2020 and 2021.
+Beyond that project coordinator Prof. Monti presents elements of digitalisation of energy in the Energy Delta Institute of Nyenrode Business School, Netherlands in later 2022 after having presented Platone findings also in 2020 and 2021.

 3.5.4 Platone Conferences